tarmoteekivi/short-link/readme.md

-Short Lnk
+# Short Lnk

-This is an app for shortening links
+This is a link shortener built on Meteor and React.

+## Author

+Andrew Mead

+## Implementer

+TT